MLA Format: Everything You Need to Know Here

-If your teacher or professor requires a standalone title page, but has not provided any guidance or specifications, here are a few suggestions from EasyBib.com:
+If your teacher or professor requires a standalone title page, but has not provided any guidance or specifications, here are a few suggestions from EasyBib.com and this MLA guide:

 - Use italics for the titles of any sources in the title of your paper.
-Example: An Analysis of Mythical Creatures in the Harry Potter Series
+Example: An Analysis of Mythical Creatures in Harry Potter and the Goblet of Fire

 - The title should be written in title case form.
 Capitalize the: